Hammer Tacker vs Staple Gun: Comparison and Contrast

 Bestseller No. 1

-• Manual hammer tacker ideal for roofing, house wrap and...
+• Heavy-duty manual hammer tacker ideal for carpeting, roofing...

 Arrow HT50 Heavy Duty Hammer Tacker, Chromed-Steel Manual Stapler with...